-During the financial year 2016, no officer was an immediate family member of any director of FSLTM.
+No officer is an immediate family member of any director of FSLTM.

 The fees payable to FSLTM are set out in the Deed of Trust dated 19 March 2007 as amended and supplemented from time to time.
 The fees payable are the management fees, trustee fees, incentive fees, acquisition fees and disposal fees, which particulars are detailed in note 1 to the financial statements of this annual report.
-The fees paid to FSLTM in financial year 2016 are set out in note 22 to the financial statements.
+The fees paid to FSLTM in financial year 2017 are set out in note 22 to the financial statements.